-New and you will be prompted to the Get Started page.
+New, and you will be directed to the Get Started page.

 The first option greatly simplifies the initial setup process and reduces the time and effort required to build a database from scratch.
 The integration between TeamDesk and OpenAI also enables the automatic linking of tables based on their names.
 When creating a new table, users can reference existing tables by name, and the system intelligently establishes the necessary relationships between them.
 You can find more information about TeamDesk + OpenAI integration in the following blog article.

-If you are building the database from scratch, in the displayed form, enter the name and description for the new database.
+If you are building the database from scratch, enter the name and description for the new database in the displayed form.
 Click

-The system will propose you to create a new table (read the Creating a New Table topic for more details).
-Enter the name of the new table (Note: At this stage it is not necessary to specify table columns).
+The system will prompt you to create a new table (read the Creating a New Table topic for more details).
+Enter the name of the new table (Note: At this stage, it is not necessary to specify table columns).

 Import data into the newly created table as described in the Importing Data into a Table topic.